-Contact SPR: Mrs. H. Wiggins heather.wiggins@nbed.nb.ca
+Contact SPR: Mrs. J. Brown jenniferA.brown@nbed.nb.ca

 AP Capstone Diploma

 AP Capstone Diploma

 If you wish to obtain an AP Capstone Diploma you will need to take AP Seminar, AP Research, and four other AP courses and exams.
 If you take AP Seminar and AP Research, you'll earn an AP Research and Seminar Certificate.
 These are both impressive accomplishments that demonstrate your ability to successfully manage college-level academic challenges.